nikhitha-sketch/CodeAlpha_NetworkSniffer/README.md

 Total packets captured: 20

-Capture completed!'''
+Capture completed!```
 This summary gives us a quick idea about the type of traffic that was captured.
 Instead of checking every packet individually, we can look at the summary and immediately understand how many packets belonged to each protocol.
 The result depends on the network traffic captured during that particular run.
 How Protocol Counting Works
 While processing each packet, the program keeps separate counters for the protocols.
 For example:
-TCP counter
+- TCP counter
-UDP counter
+- UDP counter
-ICMP counter
+- ICMP counter
-Other counter
+- Other counter
 Whenever a packet is identified as a particular protocol, its counter is increased.
 After all the packets have been processed, these counters are displayed in the protocol summary.
 For example, if 20 packets are identified as UDP packets: